book cover design

 Choosing the right book cover is almost as important as ensuring your story is edited and formatted to the highest possible standard.

-Over the years, we have proudly undertaken our own design work for ALL of our titles.
+Over the years, we have proudly undertaken our own design work for the majority of our titles.
 This page shows a selection of some of our best titles, but since we have grown we now commission designers to create covers for us - these can be seen on 'Our Books' page.

 The majority of the authors we sign are fortunate enough to have this service included, but we can also design eBook and paperback covers (front and back) for authors looking to get a standout image that will get potential readers clicking on your sales links or reaching for the bookshelf.
 We also work with some great freelance graphic designers.